NoelioPerez09/Recovery-MCMC/README.md

 * ```requirements.txt``` Contains a list of all python libraries (package dependencies) and their version used the workflow

 # Tutorial & Reproducibility
-Jupyter notebooks (```.ipynb``` files) are order 1-5 to show the order to run to replicate results.
+Jupyter notebooks (```.ipynb``` files) are ordered 1-5 to show the order to run to replicate results.
 Simply follow the instructions of each notebook and change the directories appropriately depending on your local environment.
 The previous execution times are according to my own specs are specific times could vary significally depending on your computer specs.
 My computer specs:
 * CPU: AMD Ryzen 7 9800X3D, 8 Cores, 16 Threads, 5.2 GHz
 * RAM: 64 GB DDR5 6000 MT/s CL30